codeforamerica/form-flow/README.md

 subflow name is the key value.

 Note that the subflows are an array of repeating entries - one for each iteration a user made of the subflow.
-Each iteration has a unique UUID associated with it so we can have a way of working with a specific iteration's data.
+Each iteration has a unique UUID associated with it, so we can have a way of working with a specific iteration's data.

 # General Information

 ## Thymeleaf

-### Using Thymeleaf

-We use Thymeleaf for frontend views.
+We use Thymeleaf for frontend templating.
 Thymeleaf is a Java based HTML framework for frontend templating.
 [You can learn more about Thymeleaf here.](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html)

+### Using Thymeleaf

 We use Thymeleaf's concept
 of  [fragments](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html#fragments) to store